medgarcy/SQL_beginner/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please write a SQL statement which returns a list of pizza names, pizza prices, pizzerias names and dates of visit for Kate and for prices in range from 800 to 1000 rubles.
-Please sort by pizza, price and pizzeria names.
-Take a look at the sample of data below.
+Please write a SQL statement that returns a list of pizza names, pizza prices, pizzeria names, and visit dates for Kate and for prices ranging from 800 to 1000 rubles.
+Please sort by pizza, price, and pizzeria name.
+See a sample of the data below.

 | pizza_name | price | pizzeria_name | visit_date |
 | ------ | ------ | ------ | ------ |